Centralized Leasing: Top 4 Benefits of Switching in Multifamily

 Centralized property management is the future.
 By switching over to centralized lease operations, you’re taking mundane tasks offsite for the employees at your building.
 As a result, on-site teams can instead spend their time managing your building, doing administrative tasks, and interacting with residents face-to-face.

-Furthermore, you will also find it easier to hire employees who are trained in the aforementioned tasks instead of requiring your employees to be marketing and leasing professionals.
-Increased satisfaction for your employees will lead to less turnover and a better workplace morale that residents will notice.
+Furthermore, you will find it easier to hire employees trained in the aforementioned tasks rather than requiring your employees to be marketing and leasing professionals.
+Increased employee satisfaction will lead to lower turnover and better workplace morale that residents will notice.

 4. Professional marketing efforts

-In addition to getting leases signed efficiently, centralization also involves marketing your property to residents.
+In addition to efficiently getting leases signed, centralization also involves marketing your property to residents.

 Centralized leasing companies are staffed by multifamily marketing professionals.
-They do your marketing for you and can ensure that your building never has a vacancy long enough to hurt your operating costs.
+They handle your marketing and ensure your building never has a vacancy long enough to affect your operating costs.
 This is especially useful if your building has over 200 units.
 Say even 10% of those units are empty by the end of a leasing period.
 Still, the amount of work required to fill them is too much for any one person to take on.

 Fortunately, leasing teams have a comprehensive understanding of your local area’s renting demographics and history, as well as leading marketing trends in the area.
 Leasing agents will work with you to develop a distinct brand for your building.
-This can lead to a snowball effect of exposure that leads to residents patiently waiting for openings in your building.
-The data collected for your property can be invaluable when it comes to analyzing your property’s growing worth.
+This can create a snowball effect of exposure, with residents patiently waiting for openings in your building.
+The data collected for your property can be invaluable for analyzing its growing value.

 Centralized leasing model pros and cons

 While we’ve covered the “pros” of centralization for the multifamily industry, there is at least one con that you should be aware of.
-Unfortunately, centralizing your leasing process involves relinquishing some control over your leasing process.
+Unfortunately, centralizing your leasing process involves relinquishing some control.
 It often involves trusting a centralized leasing team to find good residents for your property and market your property efficiently.
-If you don’t pick a reliable leasing team or leasing technology, this could have a negative impact on your property.
+If you don’t choose a reliable leasing team or leasing technology, it could negatively impact your property.

-For many properties, this drawback falls short of all of the benefits that centralization has to offer.
+For many properties, this drawback falls short of the benefits centralization offers.
 Of course, it’s best to perform thorough research into centralized property management, as it’s not a one-size-fits-all solution.

 download our free guide to tenant retention